Virginia Travel Guides & American Civil War Blog

 Washington D.C. to Charlottesville: 2 Culpeper Battlefields Along the Way

-For many visitors to our nation’s capital in Washington D.C., it is a must to visit Thomas Jefferson’s home, Monticello, in Charlottesville, Virginia.
-This long 3-hour drive can...
+For many visitors to our nation’s capital, Washington D.C., Thomas Jefferson’s home, Monticello, in Charlottesville, Virginia, is a must.
+This long 3-hour drive can be broken up by...

 7 Little-Known Battlefield Sites Still Worth Visiting